eclipse/mraa/docs/internals.md

 ### spi ###

+Mraa deals exclusively with spidev, so when we say bus we really mean bus + chip select from spidev.
+Spi(0) could lead to spidev5.1 and Spi(1) to spidev5.2.
+Typically on a micro using a random gpio as a chip select works well, and on some platforms if one is careful with threads this can work well with mraa.
+However when a kernel module shares the same bus as spidev (but on a different CS) this behaviour is *very* dangerous.
+Platforms such as galileo gen2 & edison + arduino breakout work this way.
+Mraa will not help you in using a non HW chip select, do so at your own peril!

 ### gpio ###

 GPIO is probably the most complicated and odd module in libmraa.
 It is based on